ollebrask/timeline-quiz/README.md

 ## Future improvements
 - I will make the "Try again" button reset the score and take you back to beginning instead of just refreshing the page.
 - I will make a 404 error page for the website.
-- I will put the questions and answers to a seperate javascript file.
+- I will put the questions and answers to a separate javascript file.

 ---
 ## Credits